-The first vessel with the "Zuider" prefix launched in 1912 as the cargo ship Zuiderdijk ("dijk" or "dyk" was the suffix used for cargo vessels; "dam" is used for passenger ships).
-At 5,211 tons, she sailed between Rotterdam and Savannah, Georgia, for Holland America through 1922, with a brief stint during World War I as a transport.
+The first vessel with the "zuider" prefix, which means "south" launched in 1912 as the cargo ship Zuiderdijk ("dijk" or "dyk" was the suffix used for cargo vessels; "dam" is used for passenger ships).
+At 5,211 tons, the ship sailed between Rotterdam and Savannah, Georgia, for Holland America through 1922, with a brief stint during World War I as a transport.
 In 1941, the 12,150-ton Zuiderdam was launched from a shipyard in Rotterdam for outfitting.
 However, a month later the ship was damaged during a British air raid and capsized.

 The hull was raised and later sunk by the Germans to block the port of Rotterdam to Allied access.
 After World War II, the Zuiderdam was again raised, yet the ship never saw completion.

 The second Westerdam sailed on 643 voyages for Holland America Line during a career spanning more than 13 years with the company.

-The ship, which began service as the former Home Lines' Homeric in 1986, was named the Westerdam and officially entered service with Holland America Line on Nov.
-12, 1988.
+The ship, which began service as the former Home Lines' Homeric in 1986, was named the Westerdam and officially entered service with Holland America Line on November 12, 1988.

 The Westerdam's arrival expanded the fleet to four ships and signaled the beginning of a new era of growth for Holland America.
 In 1989, the Westerdam underwent a notable $84 million renovation at the Meyer Werft shipyard in Papenburg, Germany, where it was originally built.
 During an extended drydock, it was "stretched" by a then-cruise industry record 130 feet, increasing its capacity 1,000 to 1,494 guests and its size from 42,000 gross tons to 53,872.